 Transforming Missouri Businesses

-The Small Business Development Center (SBDC) hosted by Missouri State University-West Plains is a technical assistance provider that works with business owners and aspiring entrepreneurs.
-We offer business management training and confidential one-on-one consulting services to individuals who want to start a business or expand their existing business.
-Download our SBDC Brochure (PDF 547 KB).
+The Small Business Development Center (SBDC) hosted by Missouri State University-West Plains offers consulting, business management training and confidential one-on-one consulting services to individuals who want to start a business or expand their existing business.
+With the current COVID-19 restrictions, please visit our Facebook page for the latest information on services provided.

 The SBDC contributes to the growth of Missouri’s economy by improving the competitiveness of small businesses through education, technical assistance and coaching.